theoHC/MSRHackAMaze/README.md

 # Maze Solver
-This repository aims at solving a hexagonal maze structure and implementing two maze solving algorithms and also dives into an automatic maze generation approach.
+This repository generates and solves a hexagonal maze.
+Two planning algorithms, wavefront and recursive backtracking, are implemented.
+The maze is generated using Prim's algorithm.

 ## Planning Algorithms :
 * [Wavefront Planner](https://nu-msr.github.io/hackathon/wavefront.html)